lamusique/ScalaCollider/README.md

-## ScalaCollider
+# ScalaCollider

-### statement
+## statement

-ScalaCollider is a SuperCollider client for the Scala language.
+ScalaCollider is a [SuperCollider](http://supercollider.sf.net) client for the Scala programming language.
 It is (C)opyright 2008-2013 by Hanns Holger Rutz.
 All rights reserved.
 ScalaCollider is released under the [GNU General Public License](http://github.com/Sciss/ScalaCollider/blob/master/licenses/ScalaCollider-License.txt) and comes with absolutely no warranties.
 To contact the author, send an email to `contact at sciss.de`

-### requirements / installation
+## building

 ScalaCollider currently builds with sbt 0.12 against Scala 2.10.
-It requires Java 1.6 and SuperCollider 3.5 or higher.
-It depends on [ScalaOSC](http://github.com/Sciss/ScalaOSC), [ScalaAudioFile](http://github.com/Sciss/ScalaAudioFile), and [ScalaColliderUGens](http://github.com/Sciss/ScalaColliderUGens).
+It requires SuperCollider 3.5 or higher.
+Note that the UGens are provided by the separate [ScalaColliderUGens](http://github.com/Sciss/ScalaColliderUGens) project.
+A simple Swing front end is provided by the [ScalaColliderSwing](http://github.com/Sciss/ScalaColliderSwing) project.

 Targets for sbt: